GetStream/stream-video-swift/docusaurus/docs/iOS/guides/quickstart/audio-room.md

 :::warning
 TODO before launch:

-- Add the permission system once implemented in the backend + SDK
-- Add features such as "Raise Hand" for listeners in a room
+- Make the tutorial shorter, it's very big
+- Update the tutorial not to use hardcoded tokens
+- Update the UI section with "raise hand" features
 - Record demo videos to showcase what is built in this guide
 - Polish the intro with sample video and relevant explanation of it
 - find good way to address repeating installation and setup guide